obsidianmd/obsidian-developer-docs/en/Plugins/Getting started/Build a Bases view.md

 In this tutorial it is assumed that you have a directory on your computer with the sample plugin and that you know how to build your plugin and test it in Obsidian.

-For the purposes of this List view plugin, we can remove a large portion of the code from the `MyPlugin` class, leaving just the `onload` function.
+For the purposes of this list view plugin, we can remove a large portion of the code from the `MyPlugin` class, leaving just the `onload` function.

 ```TypeScript
 export default class MyPlugin extends Plugin {